cmharlow/eCommonsMetadata/README.md

 In the DIM feed, these fields become unmapped text at the end of the <metadata> field (making XML output invalid).

+None of these fields appear as is in the ETDMS feed (?).

 ###dcterms
 Includes DC elements and DC terms, as well as some invalid (made up to look like DC) elements.
 Some DCMI Class Names, Date Types, other non-elements used as elements.